kamdem-arielle/aws-serverless-note-app/documentation/lambda-dynamodb-setup-with-cognito/lambda-dynamodb-setup.md

 # Securing a Serverless API Gateway API with Amazon Cognito

-This guide covers how to secure your serverless API with Amazon Cognito authentication — from creating the User Pool, to configuring the API Gateway authorizer, to extracting the authenticated user's identity in your Lambda functions.
+This documents how I secured my serverless API with Amazon Cognito authentication — from creating the User Pool, to configuring the API Gateway authorizer, to extracting the authenticated user's identity in my Lambda functions.

 ---